phalcon/documentation/docs/translate.md

     This adapter **requires** the [gettext][php-gettext] PHP extension.
 Please make sure that your system has it installed so that you can take advantage of this adapter's functionality

-The [gettext][wiki-gettext] format has been around for years and many applications are using it because it has become a standard, and it is easy to use.
-The translations are stored in `.po` and `.mo` files, and content can be easily added or changed using online editors or tools such as [POEdit][poedit].
+The [gettext][wiki-gettext] format has been around for years and many applications are using it because it has become a standard, and it is straightforward to use.
+The translations are stored in `.po` and `.mo` files, and content can be added or changed using online editors or tools such as [POEdit][poedit].
 This adapter requires files to be in specific folders, so it can locate the translation files.
 The options array accepts:

 | Option          | Description                                                                                                                          |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------|